---

 ## YouTube

-**AI engines cite video content including independent product reviews, instructional tutorials, unboxing videos, and competitive comparisons.** YouTube remains relatively insulated from zero-click search dynamics because AI agents frequently provide direct links to the video source.
-This makes video a critical component of a brand's off-site footprint for generative search visibility.
+AI engines increasingly cite video content such as independent product reviews, instructional tutorials, unboxing content, and competitive comparisons.
+YouTube remains relatively insulated from zero-click dynamics because AI platforms frequently link directly to the video source.
+This direct linking ensures that video creators maintain visibility even as AI search usage grows across various generative platforms.

 # Pillar 4: Measure What Matters